-The participation of the parent, to support the work that we do in school, is highly valued and parents are encouraged to contact their child's class teacher to keep the school informed and up-to-date about their child's needs.
-Appointments can also be made to speak to the SENDCo by contacting the school office.
+The participation of the parent, to support the work that we do in school, is highly valued and parents are encouraged to contact their child's class teacher in the first instance to keep the school informed and up-to-date about their child's needs.
+Appointments can also be made to speak to the SENDCo by contacting the school office or by emailing senco@stedwards.bucks.sch.uk.